Atom-Atharva/bill-mitra/backend/README.md

 - Authentication creates cookies that are passed to the frontend.
 - Configure SecurityConfig with `@EnableWebSecurity`.
 - Custom CORS Policy, FilterChain, etc.
-- `CustomUserDetails` Class to fetch Custom User for `SecurityContextHolder`.
+- `CustomUserDetails` Class to fetch Custom User for `SecurityContextHolder` - Created for fetching storeId.

 #### Managing Categories